Loïc Bruni's 5 most memorable downhill race runs

 Having not had a World Cup win before becoming World Champion, Bruni was undoubtedly anxious coming into the 2016 season as he bid to secure that first World Cup victory.
 The season starter in Lourdes was a relative disaster and Bruni might have been wondering how long it would be until he notched up that win.
 Racing then moved to the other side of the world, to Cairns in Australia, for the second round of the series, and we saw a much more relaxed Bruni.

 The Frenchman put in a race run with very few mistakes on the tropical rainforest course, managing to unseat the unheralded Australian Josh Button from top spot.
-He then had to agonisingly wait for the last three men on the hill - American Aaron Gwin, and local favourites Mick Hannah and Troy Brosnan – to come down to see if they could beat his time.
+He then had to agonizingly wait for the last three men on the hill - American Aaron Gwin, and local favorites Mick Hannah and Troy Brosnan – to come down to see if they could beat his time.

 Everyone held their breath as Hannah and Brosnan crossed the line.
 Hannah was just under a second out from Bruni's time while last man down Brosnan was less than half a second slower than the Frenchman's time.
 At last, Bruni was a World Cup winner for the first time.